Web Application Manifest

 1.3 lang member

-The manifest's lang member is a string in the form of a language tag that specifies the primary language for the values of the manifest's localizable members (as knowing the language can also help with directionality).
+The manifest's lang member is a string in the form of a language tag that specifies the language for the values of the manifest's localizable members.
+If the lang member is not specified, the language is treated as unknown.

 To process the lang member, given ordered map json and ordered map manifest: